emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

   identify any differences in valence, arousal and habituation between the two stimulus types (models A and B).
-- Analysis of ratings of the selected Cowen and Keltner videos to validate that fear and disgust was sucessfully induced (models C and D)
+- Analysis of ratings of the selected Cowen and Keltner videos to validate that fear and disgust was successfully induced (models C and D)
-- Analysis of the points ratings (in comparison to timepoint 1 of the selected videos) to assess how the points feedback differed from the fear and disgust feedback (models E-G) \*Exploratory video ratings analyses looking at <b>all</b> videos (not just those selected for the reversal learning task)
+- Analysis of the points ratings (in comparison to timepoint 1 of the selected videos) to assess how the points feedback differed from the fear and disgust feedback (models E-G)
+- Exploratory video ratings analyses looking at <b>all</b> videos (not just those selected for the reversal learning task)

 </p>